 My approach to coaching is evidence-based and backed by a B.S. and M.S in the biological sciences.
 Although I base my coaching methods on the best available science, I also understand that every athlete is an individual, and that coaching is an art as well as a science.
 I write training plans that are tailored to your schedule, taking into account how a particularly stressful week at work or at home can affect your ability to train and recover.
 I pride myself on being extremely responsive and accessible.
 My athletes have unlimited email and phone contact with me, and I communicate with many of them on a daily basis.

 I have not always been an athlete, and am not a “natural” by any means.
-I was once very overweight and smoked a pack of cigarettes a day, so I know what it’s like to work hard for results and I understand the challenge of making big changes.
+I know what it’s like to work hard for results and I understand the challenge of making big changes.
 I also know how rewarding it is to set a goal and then achieve it, and I love helping others do the same.

-Some of my notable results are listed below.
+Some of my notable endurance accomplishments are listed below.
 For athlete results and testimonials, click here.

 - Issaquah Alps Traverse

-- Ultrapedestrian Wilderness Challenge – La Bohn Traverse (only female finisher)
+- Ultrapedestrian Wilderness Challenge – La Bohn Traverse (first female finisher)